SCIM is a specification to add and remove users and groups using a standard protocol.

 id field must be created and assigned by the server.

-Review the relevant section of the RFC for the full list of attributes for this resource.
+I’ll let you review the relevant section of the RFC for the full list of attributes for this resource.

 Groups, on the other hand, are much simpler.
 They have a required